-The three new structures of avian mitochondrial respiratory Complex II reported here provide strong evidence for a mechanism for the succinate/fumarate site similar to that of the distantly-related Shewanella FCc fumarate reductase.
+The three new structures of avian mitochondrial respiratory Complex II reported here provide strong evidence for a mechanism for the succinate/fumarate site similar to that of the distantly related Shewanella FCc fumarate reductase.
 The structures with endogenous or added OAA bound have the ligand and surrounding side chains in the same orientation as the structures of that enzyme treated with fumarate.
-As in that structure, Arg 297 is positioned to abstract or donate a proton to C2 or C3 of a dicarboxylate
+As in that structure, Arg is positioned to abstract or donate a proton to C-2 or C-3 of a dicarboxylate.

-While Arg297 is conserved in all the SQR/FRD family, previous structures have shown the corresponding residue to be in different conformations or positions relative to the ligand, and thus raise the question whether a different mechanism is operative in the membrane-bound, quinone-coupled succinate/fumarate oxidoreductases.
+Although Arg is conserved in all the SQR/FRD family, previous structures have shown the corresponding residue to be in different conformations or positions relative to the ligand and thus raise the question of whether a different mechanism is operative in the membrane-bound, quinone-coupled succinate/fumarate oxidoreductases.

-The high-resolution structures of the Wolinella SQR enzyme (1QLA, 1QLB) have the CAP domain, to which Arg297 is attached, in an "open" position which puts this residue too far from the ligand to serve a catalytic role.
-This led to the proposal(49) that a water molecule donates the proton to the substrate during fumarate reduction.
-A later low-resolution structure in a third crystal form (46) had the CAP domain in the closed position.
-This structure was interpreted as supporting the Shewanella mechanism, however the arginine was disordered and not apparent in $2F_0$ - F_c electron density, so the inference was somewhat indirect.
+The high resolution structures of the Wolinella SQR enzyme (Protein Data Bank codes 1QLA and 1QLB) have the CAP domain, to which $\operatorname{Arg}^{297}$ is attached, in an "open" position that puts this residue too far from the ligand to serve a catalytic role.
+This led to the proposal (49) that a water molecule donates the proton to the substrate during fumarate reduction.
+A later low resolution structure in a third crystal form (46) had the CAP domain in the closed position.
+This structure was interpreted as supporting the Shewanella mechanism; however, the arginine was disordered and not apparent in $2F{\rm o} - F{\rm c}$ electron density, so the inference was somewhat indirect.

-The structures of E. coli FRD (e.g. 1KF6) also have the CAP domain slightly displaced which prevents interaction between the residue corresponding to Arg297 and the ligand.
-The structures of SOR from E. coli or pig have the CAP domain in essentially the same closed position observed in the chicken structures (or the structures from Shewanella FCc or Wolinella SQR in crystal form C), however the residue corresponding to Arg297 has been built in a different conformation which does not reach the ligand-binding site.
-We remodeled this residue in 1ZOY and refined against the data submitted by the authors in support of the structure (See supplemental materials).
-From this experiment we conclude that the data are consistent with this residue being in the same conformation we modeled in the chicken structure.
-No data have been deposited in support of the E.coli OFR structures.
+The structures of E. coli FRD (e.g. 1KF6) also have the CAP domain slightly displaced, which prevents interaction between the residue corresponding to Arg and the ligand.
+The structures of SQR from E. coli or pig have the CAP domain in essentially the same closed position observed in the chicken structures (or the structures from Shewanella FCc or Wolinella SQR in crystal form C); however, the residue corresponding to Arg has been built in a different conformation that does not reach the ligand-binding site.
+We remodeled this residue in 1ZOY and refined against the data submitted by the authors in support of the structure (see supplemental materials).
+From this experiment we conclude that the data are consistent with this residue being in the same conformation that we modeled in the chicken structure.
+No data have been deposited in support of the E. coli QFR structures.

-The toxin 3-NP irreversibly inactivates Complex II, and various invetigations of the mechanism(19,20) have all proposed covalent modification of the catalytic machinery.
-The noncovalent binding mode presented by Sun et al.(24) in structure 1ZP0 must have come as a surprise to many students of this enzyme.
+The toxin 3-NP irreversibly inactivates Complex II, and various investigations of the mechanism (19, 20) have all proposed covalent modification of the catalytic machinery.
+The noncovalent binding mode presented by Sun et al. (24) in structure 1ZPO must have come as a surprise to many students of this enzyme.
 Superimposing this structure on our 1YQ4 shows good correlation between the density, if not the structure.
-Comparing with that structure, it appears the authors have placed the inhibitor in density which belongs mainly to the guanidino group of Arg297 (298 in the pig sequence), which they built in an unusual rotamer (a Chi-1 outlier by the PROCHECK analysis).
-This sort of error is not unexpected in low-resolution structures.
-Again, rebuilding this residue as in the chicken structure and refining against the authors' deposited data led to a better fit to the density (supplemental materials), although the interpretation is not as clear as with the higher-resolution 1ZOY structure.
+Comparing with that structure, it appears the authors have placed the inhibitor in density that belongs mainly to the guanidino group of Arg (position 298 in the pig sequence), which they built in an unusual rotamer (a Chi-1 outlier by the PROCHECK analysis).
+This sort of error is not unexpected in low resolution structures.
+Again, rebuilding this residue as in the chicken structure and refining against the authors' deposited data led to a better fit to the density (supplemental materials), although the interpretation is not as clear as with the higher resolution 1ZOY structure.